 Step 2 – Determine when to withdraw

-Distributions should be taken during the same year in which the qualified expenses were paid.
-For example, do not include second semester tuition expenses that were paid in December of the previous year.
+You should take 529 plan distributions during the same year in which you paid for the qualified expenses.
+For example, do not include second semester tuition expenses that you paid for in December of the previous year.

 Step 3 – Decide which 529 plan account to withdraw from